Mobility

 This is to say that autonomous transportation does exist, and has found success in certain sectors.
 It is much more likely that we find ubiquity in autonomous vehicles in the transit space before we do in automobiles.

-And while driverless cars may one take you from location to location, there are still many gains to be made before driverless cars flood your streets and highways.
+And while the history of autonomous vehicles has surely sped up in recent years, there are still many gains to be made before driverless cars flood your streets and highways.